-5.2.
+4.2.
 Case 2: Okushiri tsunami test case

 The second case is a Okushiri tsunami test case.
-In 1993, the Okushiri tsunami struck Okushiri Island and generated huge run-up heights of almost 30 meters and currents of order of approximate 10-18 meters per second in Okushiri, Japan, which was a natural disaster.
-A 1/400 laboratory model of this area was constructed at Central Research Institute for Electric Power Industry in Abiko, Japan [64].
+In 1993, the Okushiri tsunami struck Okushiri Island and generated huge run-up heights of almost 30 m and currents of order of approximate 10-18 m per second in Okushiri, Japan, which was a natural disaster.
+A 1/400 laboratory model of this area was constructed at Central Research Institute for Electric Power Industry in Abiko, Japan (Liu et al., 2008).
 The laboratory data resembles closely the realistic bathymetry.
 S.W.
-Funke et al. used this laboratory model as a benchmark to set up a model using Fluidity [58].
-The computational domain is 5.448 $m \times 3.402 m$ in horizontal and the free surface is extruded to the bathymetry and coastal topography in vertical (see figure 12).
-A water height representing a tsunami wave is imposed to the left boundary and no normal flow boundary conditions are enforced to the bottom and other sides resembling the solid boundaries.
-The tsunami input wave boundary conditions were determined from a surface elevation profile, see figure 11.
-The threshold value of wetting and drying (d_0) is set to be 0.5 mm in dry area to prevent non-physical flows in numerical simulation.
-The isotropic kinematic viscosity is set to be 0.0025 $m^2 s^{-1}$.
-The acceleration of gravity magnitude is 9.81 $m s^{-2}$.
+Funke et al. used this laboratory model as a benchmark to set up a model using Fluidity (Funke et al., 2011).
+The computational domain is $5.448 \text{ } m \times 3.402 \text{ } m$ in horizontal and the free surface is extruded to the bathymetry and coastal topography in vertical (see Fig. 12).
+A water height representing a tsunami wave is imposed to the bottom and other sides resembling the solid boundaries.
+The tsunami input wave boundary conditions were determined from a surface elevation profile, see Fig. 11.
+The threshold value of wetting and drying $(d_0)$ is set to be 0.5 mm in dry area to prevent nonphysical flows in numerical simulation.
+The isotropic kinematic viscosity is set to be $0.0025 m^2 s^{-1}$ .
+The acceleration of gravity magnitude is $9.81 m s^{-2}$ .
 A $P_1 - P_1$ finite element pair is used to solve the equations.
 In this work, the model which is set up by Fluidity is used to evaluate the predictive capability of the NIROM.

-The tsunami problem was simulated using Fluidity for a period of 26 seconds, and a time step size of $\Delta t = 0.2 s$ was used.
-From the full model simulation, with a unstructured finite element mesh of 6830 nodes and 20058 elements, 100 snapshots were obtained at equal time intervals for each of the u_x , u_y and p solution variables between the simulation period.
+The tsunami problem was simulated using Fluidity for a period of 26 s, and a time step size of $\Delta t = 0.2 s$ was used.
+From the full model simulation, with a unstructured finite element mesh of 6830 nodes and 20058 elements, 100 snapshots were obtained at equal time intervals for each of the $u{xx}$ $u_y$ and p solution variables between the simulation period.
 The NIROM was constructed from the 100 snapshots (taking a snapshot every time step) within an time interval [0, 20] s, a part of the full modelling run.
 In this test case, the main tasks were the evaluations of (1) the accuracy of NIROM during the time period [0, 20] s; and (2) the predictive capability of NIROM during the time period [20, 26] s.